UN Biodiversity Summits

 Humans quite literally need the natural world to survive.
 For freshwater, sustenance, healthy soil to grow crops, timber for construction, medicines, carbon storage, employment, the very air that we breathe.
 Not to mention the beauty, joy, and wealth of health benefits to be enjoyed from spending time in nature.

-A recent report by the IPBES reveals that valuing nature solely for its market worth has contributed massively to massive biodiversity loss.
+A recent report by the IPBES (intergovernmental body established to improve the interface between science and policy on issues of biodiversity and ecosystems) reveals that valuing nature solely for its market worth has contributed massively to the biodiversity crisis.

 Issues regarding life on land have already been recognised in the Sustainable Development Goals.
 Goal 15 is concerned with forestry management, desertification, land degradation, and biodiversity loss.
-COP15 aims to compliment this work, and broaden it to also include marine environments.
+The biodiversity summits aim to compliment this goal, and broaden it to also include marine environments and other overlooked areas.

 For German speakers please find even further reading here.